graphile/crystal/grafast/website/grafast/operation-plan.md

 operation plan whose constraints fit the request before falling back to creating a new operation plan.

+## Lifecycle events

-### Step classes
+### Deduplicate

-A step class is a JavaScript class that has an `execute` method.
-It may, optionally, implement other Grafast lifecycle methods, and other accessors and similar that child field plans may call.

-Grafast provides a number of standard step classes that schemas may use, but step classes whose names start with two underscores (`__`) are Grafast internals and must not be used.
-Schema designers are also encouraged to write their own step classes, and/or use step classes made available in other packages.
+Once a field is fully planned, Grafast will _deduplicate_ the new steps it has produced, attempting to replace them with existing "peer" steps that already existed.
+These "peer" steps will have been constructed via the same step class, and will have the same dependencies.
+By deduplicating at this stage (before planning the child selection set) we help to ensure that the schema remains in adherence to the GraphQL specification.
+Deduplication can reduce the number of steps in the plan, leading to greater efficiency (and easier to understand plans).

-### Steps
+### Tree shake

-A step is an instance of a specific _step class_, produced during the planning of an operation.
-Each step may depend on 0 or more other steps, and through these dependencies ultimately form a directed acyclic graph which we refer to as the _operation plan_.

-### Field plan method

-Each field in the schema may implement a `plan` method, and at operation planning time each time this field is referenced it may be called, with Grafast passing the resulting step of the parent plan[^1], and a "field args" object.
-The method may create as many intermediate steps as it likes, but it must return exactly one step that its children may use (or, in the case of a leaf, that may be used by the output plan).

-[^1]:
-    The resulting step will be the returned step from the parent field when that field has an object type, but when the field has a list or polymorphic type the resulting step will likely differ.
-This is covered in another section of the documentation.
-(TODO: which other section?)

-In the case of a field that has a polymorphic type, the step that is returned must be a polymorphic-capable plan.

-In the case of a field that has a list type, the step that is returned must produce lists when executed.

-If the field accepts arguments, Grafast will look through any arguments that weren't explicitly used during the `plan` method, and if they have a `plan` method it will plan those too.

-Once the field is fully planned, Grafast will _deduplicate_ the steps it has produced against the other steps in the operation plan.
+Once every selection set has been fully visited and every field has been planned, the operation plan is complete.

+Grafast then walks through the output plans, their required steps and those steps dependencies (and their dependencies and so on), marking them as active.
+Any step that is not active is "unreachable" and thus is no longer needed, therefore it can be be removed from the operation plan.

+Certain steps are immune to tree shaking (they're seen as always active), in particular these include certain system steps, and any step that has side effects.

 ### Optimize

-Once every selection set has been fully visited, the operation plan is complete.
-At this point, Grafast optimizes the plan by calling the `optimize` lifecycle method on each step that supports it.
-This gives steps a chance to replace themselves with more optimal forms by inspecting and interacting with their ancestors.
+Once the operation plan is complete and the unnecessary steps have been tree shaken away, Grafast optimizes the plan by calling the `optimize` lifecycle method on each step that supports it.
+This gives each step a chance to replace themselves with more optimal forms by inspecting and interacting with their ancestors.